-Olive oil was highly prized in Egypt as a motif for art, a body lotion for sunburns and to smooth dry skin, a fuel for temples and homes as well as a common grave good to send them through to the afterlife.
+Olive oil was highly prized in Egypt as a motif for art, body lotion for sunburns and to smooth dry skin, a fuel for temples and homes as well as a common grave good to send them through to the afterlife.
 As olive oil production grew and was becoming for several Mediterranean civilizations their “life-blood”, trade began to move into Carthage in Africa and eventually into Italy in around the 7th to 6th century BC (Mueller, T., 2011) (Janick, J., 2005).

-In the prominent centres of olive oil production in the ancient world (Palestine, Egypt, Greece, Italy), oil was produced on a remarkably large scale.
+In the prominent centers of olive oil production in the ancient world (Palestine, Egypt, Greece, Italy), oil was produced on a remarkably large scale.
 Archaeologists have come upon several areas across the Mediterranean that display ancient olive oil manufacturing centers.
-One such dig unveiled 100 enormous presses which utilized logs to squeeze out oil from fruit estimating a production of about 500,000 litres of olive oil annually (Mueller, T., 2011) (Davidson, A., 2014).
+One such dig unveiled 100 enormous presses that utilized logs to squeeze out oil from fruit estimating production of about 500,000 liters of olive oil annually (Mueller, T., 2011) (Davidson, A., 2014).

 Initially, olive oil was not used for consumption.
 In Palestine, for instance, sesame and walnut oil were predominantly used as cooking oils.
 Olive oil was utilized across the Mediterranean as a body lotion, a perfume carrier and for medicinal purposes, as well as a fabric softener in textile manufacturing, a lubricant for machinery and a fuel source for furnaces, temples, and homes (as it burned for a long time and left a pleasant smell) (Olmsted, L., 2016) (Mueller, T., 2011).